What is unemployment? Causes, types, history & effects

 5. Institutional unemployment

-Institutional unemployment is caused by long-term or permanent factors and incentives within the economy.
+Long-term or permanent factors and incentives within the economy cause institutional unemployment.
 Several elements can contribute to this type of unemployment, including:

 - Government policies like high minimum wage laws, generous social benefit programs, and restrictive occupational licensing requirements